-Details of the principal risks and uncertainties which the Board consider to be assocuated with the Group's activities, together with mitigating actions which are being pursued in relation to them are set out in the Risk Management section of the Strategic Report on pages 26 to 28.
+Details of the principal risks and uncertainties which the Board consider to be assocuated with the Group's activities, together with mitigating actions which are being pursued in relation to them are set out in the Risk Management section of the Strategic Report on pages 14 to 16.

-5. Maintain the Board as a well-functioning, balanced team led by the Chair The structure of the Board of Directors is described on pages 33 to 36.
-The Board of Directors are collectively responsible and accountable to shareholders for the long-term success of the Group as detailed on pages 40 to 42.

-6. Ensure that between them the Directors have the necessary up-to-date experience, skills and capabilities
+- 5. Maintain the Board as a well-functioning, balanced team led by the Chair The structure of the Board of Directors is described on pages 21 to 25.
+The Board of Directors are collectively responsible and accountable to shareholders for the long-term success of the Group as detailed on page 25. - 6.
+Ensure that between them the Directors have the necessary up-to-date experience, skills and capabilities

 The Directors have the necessary up-to-date experience, skills and capabilities required including overseeing the management of the Group.
-The biographies of the Directors are set out on pages 33 to 36 and further details on how this is maintained is included on page 40.
+The biographies of the Directors are set out on pages 21 to 25 and further details on how this is maintained is included on page 28.